influxdata/docs-v2/content/v2.0/write-data/use-telegraf/manual-config.md

 weight: 202
 ---

-Telegraf's `influxdb_v2` output plugin pushes all metrics collected by Telegraf into an InfluxDB v2.0 bucket.
+Use the Telegraf `influxdb_v2` output plugin to collect and write metrics into an InfluxDB v2.0 bucket.
-This article describes how to enable the `influxdb_v2` output plugin, and then start Telegraf using the custom configuration file.
+This article describes how to enable the `influxdb_v2` output plugin in new and existing Telegraf configurations, then start Telegraf using the custom configuration file.

 {{% note %}}
 _View the [requirements](/v2.0/write-data/use-telegraf#requirements)